okorach/sonar-tools/doc/what-is-new.md

 ## sonar-audit
 - Tool is now multi-threaded, this can dramatically increase speed of audit on large platforms with a lot of projects (which is the object consuming most of the auditing time)
-- Tool now uses live data for Sonar update center (instead of hardcoding versions) to determine what version re LTS and LATEST
+- Tool now uses live data for Sonar update center (instead of hardcoding versions) to determine what version are LTA (ex-LTS) and LATEST
 - Tool now allows to audit a selection of project or portfolios (chosen by their key)
 - Tool now gracefully fails when a non existing project key is specified
 - Tool now allows to add a link to the concerned object in the audit report (makes it easy to navigate to the object to fix)